AndBible/docs-wiki/FAQ.md

 For iPhone, there is another sword-based app, called PocketSword, that you might want to try.

-## I have downloaded one bible but how do I download more bibles, commentaries etc. ##
+## I have downloaded one Bible but how do I download more Bibles, commentaries etc. ##

-To download bibles, commentaries, and books start And Bible and select Menu button (see 'Where is the Menu Button' below) / More / Download Documents.
+To download Bibles, commentaries, and books start And Bible and select Menu button (see 'Where is the Menu Button' below) / More / Download Documents.

 Downloads are best done when connected via WiFi but you can download using your normal mobile data connection.

-## Where is the Menu button ##
+## Where is the Menu button?

 The Menu button is not always clearly visible on some recent phones.
 Sometimes it is represented by 4 horizontal lines or 3 vertical dots.
 Recent HTC devices may have a stripe along the bottom of the screen containing only 3 dots, or you may need to long-press the App-switcher or Home button.
 The Acer Z3 requires that you double tap the multitask button.

-## How do I copy My Notes and Bookmarks to my new phone ##
+## How do I copy My Notes and Bookmarks to my new phone?

 This is done by backing up on one phone and restoring on the other.
   * On the old phone select Menu/More/Backup/Backup